 Five Key Publications

 Onorato I, Neuenschwander S, Hoy J, Lima B, Rocha K-S, Broggini AC, Uran C, Spyropoulos G, Womelsdorf T, and Fries P, Niell C, Singer W, Vinck M. 2019.
 A distinct class of bursting neurons with strong gamma synchronization and stimulus selectivity in monkey V1.
-Preprint available on bioRxiv.
+Neuron (accepted)

 Peter A, Uran C, Klon-Lipok J, Roese R, van Stijn S, Barnes W, Dowdall JR, Singer W, Fries P, Vinck M. 2019.
 Surface color and predictability determine contextual modulation of V1 firing and gamma oscillations.
 Elife.